 Music School & Classes for Toddlers & Babies

 Signing your toddlers or babies up for a music class at the Old Town School of Folk Music in Chicago will enhance their creativity and love for rhythm

 1134 W Washington Blvd

-Speaking of intimate, no round-up of our Fulton Market/West Loop favs would be complete without mention of The Press Room.
-A cozy little wine bar on the edge of the market, this weeknight destination for sips and small bites has managed to stay just slightly under the tourist radar for the past few years, and for that, we’re really, really thankful.
+Speaking of intimate, no round-up of our Fulton Market/West Loop favorites would be complete without mention of The Press Room.
+A cozy little wine bar and restaurants on the edge of the Fulton Market, this weeknight destination for sips and small bites has managed to stay just slightly under the tourist radar for the past few years, and for that, we’re really, really thankful.

 820 W Randolph St